 Establishing a Boys & Girls Club usually starts with one or two individuals who initiate the idea and then get others interested.

-So, the first step can be taken by YOU.
+The first step can be taken by YOU.
 Discuss the idea with representatives of service clubs, local government, civic, social, fraternal and labor organizations.
-Then they can reach out and involve other community leaders in business, industry and the professions.
+Then, they can reach out and involve other community leaders in business, industry and the professions.

 Spread the word and stimulate interest in starting a Club!

 2. Contact the nearest BGCA Service Center.

 BGCA maintains three Service Centers to provide support to Boys & Girls Clubs across all 50 states.
 After you gather community support, have your group's representative contact the nearest BGCA Service Centers to discuss setting up a working partnership with a Boys & Girls Club in your area.
 The BGCA Director of Organizational Development (DOD) for your state and local Club leaders will help your group take the next steps.

 Hold a meeting -- invite people who are interested in starting a Boys & Girls Club and invite the DOD and the Chief Professional Officer (CPO) of the Club nearest you.
 Keep your group small to start.